 Tip: If time permits while you’re in Las Vegas, drive over and check out Hoover Dam.
 Read more about that in our above things to do in Las Vegas post.

 The next nearest airport accessible by Southwest would be Salt Lake City at four-and-a-half hours away.

 Driving in Zion National Park

 When you drive into Zion National Park, you’ll be struck by its majesty.
 Soaring rocks and mesas with unusual patterns and varying shades of red make you feel as though you’ve arrived on another planet.
 Who knew the U.S. had landscapes like this?

 Soon after driving into Zion, Lyn and her family came upon big-horned sheep battling in the road.
 It caused a back-up, of course, but the sighting was well worth it.
 You can see more on her family’s video below:

 One of the best parts of driving into Zion are the tunnels.

 If you plan on driving an RV, which is 11’4″ tall or taller or 7’10” wide or wider, including mirrors, awnings and jacks, you will need a tunnel permit to drive through the Zion-Mt.
 Carmel Tunnel.
 Check the link, as there are restricted hours for this as well.

 Parking is limited at Zion, and usually fills by 10 a.m. every morning.
 If you don’t get a spot, or arrive well after this time, head to nearby Springdale, where you can catch a Zion Shuttle Bus (more information below).

 Senior citizens can purchase a lifetime senior pass that covers ALL national parks for $80 or instead choose a $20 annual pass.
 The best part?
-Everyone in your car ALSO gets in under your senior pass.
-Nifty… 😉
+Everyone in your car ALSO gets in with your senior pass.
+Nifty… 😉.

 Are you an active military member?
 Grab a FREE annual pass.
 It’s good for your whole family to visit as many National Parks as you can squeeze into the year.
 Thank you for your service!